seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 Weep not, till they weep blood.
 Wench, it must be.

 **Theseus**
-You have steel'd 'em with your beauty.--Honor'd friend,
+You have steel'd 'em with your beauty. - Honor'd friend,
 To you I give the field; pray order it,
-Fitting the persons that must use it.
+Fitting the persons that must use it. /

 **Pirithous**
 / Yes, sir.

 **Theseus**
 Come, I'll go visit 'em.
-I cannot stay--
+I cannot stay -
-Their fame has fir'd me so--till they appear.
+Their fame has fir'd me so - till they appear.
-Good friend, be royal.
+Good friend, be royal. /

 **Pirithous**
 / There shall want no bravery.